 - Tap Select devices to add (# found)

 - Select your device(s) and tap Done

 Note: Steps were taken from the SmartThings Support site, and has since been removed.

 IKEA’s Tradfri line of devices is aimed at smart lighting and smart plugs, but more devices are being added as time goes on.
 “Trådfri” is the Swedish word for wireless.
 Before IKEA launched their “Control Outlet”, the price of smart plugs ranged from $20 and up.
 Every now and again you can find deals for $15 a plug, but IKEA has changed all that with the Control Outlet being only $10.

 The Trådfri Wireless Control Outlet is a simplistic design, but slightly different than the standard rectangular smart plug.
 The plug sticks out to the side, instead of being vertical, which prevents adjacent outlets from being blocked.
-The Control Outlet features a light which indicates if it turned off or on.
+The Control Outlet features a light that indicates if it is turned off or on.

 The IKEA Trådfri app is a bit basic.
 Depending on what you are looking for this may be a good thing, or for those that were looking for more, you may be disappointed with the Trådfri app.
 The home screen of the app shows your home broken down into rooms based on the steering device that was been used to pair it with the Trådfri gateway.
 Each device can be controlled from this screen.
 The app does have scheduling and timer options for each device.

 Setting up in SmartThings is a bit more simple, although the first step is slightly annoying because you have to find a paper clip or something small enough to slip into the reset hole to start the pairing process.
 All the details of pairing with SmartThings can be found in this video.